Skip to main content

 California Department of Education Logo

-California Golden State Pathways Program
+Golden State Pathways Program

 Provides an overview of the Golden State Pathways Program established in 2022.

-About the California Golden State Pathways Program
+About the Golden State Pathways Program

-The purpose of the California Golden State Pathways Program (GSPP) is to provide local educational agencies (LEAs) with the resources to promote pathways in high-wage, high-skill, high-growth areas, including technology, health care, education, and climate-related fields that, among other things, allow pupils to advance seamlessly from high school to college and career and provide the workforce needed for economic growth.
+The purpose of the Golden State Pathways Program (GSPP) is to provide local educational agencies (LEAs) with the resources to promote pathways in high-wage, high-skill, high-growth areas, including technology, health care, education, and climate-related fields that, among other things, allow pupils to advance seamlessly from high school to college and career and provide the workforce needed for economic growth.

 The Golden State Pathways Program is hereby established to do all of the following: